 September 22, 2016 - September 21, 2017 is our Fourth (4th) pit stop in our Journey to Forever!
-This means that everything we do for the whole year has to be counted up to FOUR times.
+This means that everything we do for the whole year has something to do with flowers, fruits, appliances and has to be counted up to FOUR times.
 All right, we know Albert Einstein's saying that "Not everything that counts can be counted, and not everything that can be counted counts", but we count nonetheless and that counts for us!!!

 So for our four (4) years of marital bliss, we visited 4 cities in 4 countries together!
 Read on to see why these places made to the cut this year!!!

 SAN JOSE is the capital and the largest city of COSTA RICA, the country we love because we truly feel PURA VIDA ("pure life") - as life revolves slowly, peacefully (no army), eco-friendly, and healthily!

 (anything related to four, flowers, fruits, or Philippine flag colors)

 - which means "married" in English is Costa Rican' (or Ticos') traditional meal with four (4) essential ingredients - rice, beans, meat (i.e. chicken, pork or beef) and pasta (or greens).
 According to a local legend, casados would typically be served to newlyweds because the new couple does not know each other's taste in food yet so various foods are served in one plate so the couple could find their favorite dish!